Mistaken Identity

 Alice

 Groucho's Deli.
+(Crosses her arms.)
 I thought you were good with names.

 Bob

-I was just thinking of the picture on the sign of the angry looking guy with the wierd red hat.
+I was just thinking of the picture on the sign of the (Mimics the angry face.) angry looking guy (Uses his hands to show where a hat would be on his head.) with the wierd red hat.

 Alice

-(Standing) Look.
-I have to get back to work quickly, but I wouldn't mind bumping into you again if you just happen to be there.
+(Looks at her watch and quickly stands.)
+Look.
+I've got to get back to work right now, but I wouldn't mind bumping into you again if you just happen to be there.

 Bob